Previous Year or old AGI - Adjusted Gross Income

 - You will come to a screen where you will be asked if you filed a tax return last year.
 Select "Yes" and click Continue.

 - You will be directed to a screen labeled "To E-file, You Must Identify Yourself to the IRS".
-Click the "Enter my AGI from last year's return instead" link.
+Click the "Enter my AGI from last year's return instead" link (note: the image below is for informational purposes and is not interactive).

 "Enter My AGI from last year's tax return instead"

 8. Enter your AGI in the box next to the "Enter last year's AGI" phrase.
 If you filed jointly, enter the same AGI for you and your spouse.
-Click "Continue".
+Click "Continue" (note: the image below is for informational purposes and is not interactive).

 How to Enter Prior-Year AGI

-9. The next screen will ask you to create a PIN to sign your return, and you can use this PIN next year to efile your return.
+9. The next screen will ask you to create a PIN to sign your return.
 This can be any five numbers you choose except "00000".

 10. Click "Continue" and your return will build.
 On the next screen enter the security code shown on the screen and click the "E-file" button to send your return.